The Ridgeway Path through Chequers

 - Coming out of Princes Risborough Station, turn left.
 In 65 metres turn right with the road, away from the station.
 At a T-junction in 90 metres turn right on Summerleys Road, signposted to High Wycombe and Aylesbury.

 - In 95 metres ignore the first turn on the right (Picts Lane) and veer left with the road.
 In 90 metres take the next road on the right, Poppy Road (the B4444), signposted to High Wycombe.

 - Keep straight on, passing on your left-hand side the new Poppysead residential development (on the site of the former Black Prince pub and its subsequent incarnations, the last being the Poppysead Bar and Indian restaurant) and come out to the A4010 road where you bear right.
 Cross over the road and continue along it in the direction of High Wycombe.

 - In 160 metres turn left up a tarmac lane, the historic Upper Icknield Way, signposted the Ridgeway, your direction 60° initially .

 - Keep straight on up this lane, gently uphill.
-In 150 metres the tarmac ends and becomes a grassy way (an earth road recently re-seeded).
+In 150 metres the tarmac ends and becomes a gravel then grassy way (an earth road recently re-seeded).
 Ignore all ways off to the right and left.

 - In 850 metres, after passing a school and playing fields on your left, cross over a road and continue straight on along the Ridgeway Path (still called the Upper Icknield Way).
 Keep on this lane, ignoring a footpath sign off to the left.